kalebinn/raspi-tflite-object-detection/docs/set_up_instructions.md

 it installed the Edge TPu runtime `libedgetpu1-std` where the std stands for standard clock speed.

 ### [Option C. With TPU operating at 2-times default frequency](#step_4c)
 Google Coral.ai's Edge TPU can run at the maximum operating frequency.
-THe maximum clock frequency is 2 times the default. *Please note that that when you do this, the Edge TPU will increase in power consumption.
-This also leads to the Edge TPU possily coming very hot.*
+The maximum clock frequency is 2 times the default. *Please note that that when you do this, the Edge TPU will increase in power consumption.
+This also leads to the Edge TPU possibly becoming very hot.*

 To set up the TPU with a higher clock frequency, you can use the following option for setting up:
 ```bash